yranib01/228FinalProject/README.md

 * preprocessing.py contains helper functions for preprocessing
 * loaddata.py loads raw data.
 * load_dataset.py calls loaddata.py and preprocessing.py, splits into windows, performs FFT, and saves.
+* tv_split.py splits the dataset into training and validation datasets.
 * train_compare_spectral.py contains all FINAL training loops.
 RUN THIS FILE. /!\

 Other Files (from earlier iterations of coding):